Drama is "an exploration of bondings"

-At a teacher training event in 1992, Dorothy Heathcote defined the “core” of all theatre and drama work, as she saw it:
+Dorothy Heathcote defined "bondings" as the “core” of all theatre and drama work.

 The second thing about it is, that all those bondings are expressed through a limited palette, but the limited palette is unlimited in its variety; and it is based upon “sign” - that hard-edged “sign” – which is so complex, and is forward-moving all the time.
 People are forwarding it.
 They may be still at this moment, being responsive, so they're not necessarily never still when I say forwarding it.